frangelbarrera/frangelbarrera/README.md

 ### Cybersecurity Specialist - Defense and National Security Sector
 *3 months*
 Conducted threat and vulnerability analysis for critical infrastructures, deployed perimeter security, developed forensic analysis tools, and contributed to Threat Intelligence and incident response projects.
-**Key Achievements:** Strengthened security posture for a network with 200+ industrial machines and 100+ workstations; improved investigative efficiency by 65% through automated investigations and AI integration.
+**Key Achievements:** Strengthened security posture for a network with 200+ industrial machines and 100+ workstations; increased investigative efficiency by 65% through automated data collection and correlation, reducing repetitive tasks and enabling focus on high-value analysis.

 ### Full-Stack Development Engineer - SCADA Control System for Industrial Automation
 *January 2024 – Present*